NYU Violets: Fencing

 NYU continues to compete at the Division I level in fencing, and the program boasts 30 national championships.
 The university's men's fencing team won the most NCAA Division I championships or co-championships prior to the NCAA's establishment of coed team competition in 1990.
 NYU men won 12 NCAA titles between 1947 and 1976, plus an additional eight titles prior to NCAA sponsorship.

 Gilbert Eisner, a future national champion, went undefeated in the three years of 1959, 1960, and 1961, and won the NCAA épée championship in 1960 while fencing for NYU.
 Also in 1960, future Olympian Eugene Glazer won the NCAA National Championship in foil.
 Singer Neil Diamond was a member of the 1960 NCAA men's championship team.
 Herb Cohen (class of 1962), a future Olympian, went undefeated in 1961 and won both the NCAA foil championship and the NCAA saber championship, and then in 1962 won his second straight NCAA Championship in foil, while being named national Fencer of the Year.
 In 1965, Howard Goodman was the NCAA saber champion.
 In 1967, future Olympian George Masin won the NCAA épée championship.
 Martin Lang, a future Olympic fencer, was 55-5 for the team, graduating in 1972.
 Risto Hurme, a future Olympian, won the NCAA épée championship in 1973, 1974, and 1975.
-In 1977, future Olympian Hans Wieselgren won the NCAA épée championship.
+In 1977, Olympian Hans Wieselgren won the NCAA épée championship.

-The women's fencing team has been national champions ten times, winning the NIWFA's Mildred Stuyvesant-Fish Trophy from 1929 to 1933, in 1938, from 1949 to 1951, and in 1971.
-The National Intercollegiate Women's Fencing Association (NIWFA) was founded by NYU freshmen Julia Jones and Dorothy Hafner.
+The women's fencing team has been national champions ten times, winning the National Intercollegiate Women's Fencing Association (NIWFA) Mildred Stuyvesant-Fish Trophy from 1929 to 1933, in 1938, from 1949 to 1951, and in 1971 when coached by future Olympic coach Michel Sebastiani.
+NIWFA was co-founded by NYU freshmen Julia Jones and Dorothy Hafner in 1928.